 Last but not least, official transcripts won’t break the bank, but many colleges and universities charge a $3.00 to $10.00 processing fee.
 Some schools may also charge for shipping.

 Still have questions?
-Check out our Transcripts FAQS for more information!
+Check out our Transcripts FAQS for more information on how to get college transcripts!